Creativity across the years. (Text By J. N. Pearce, with quotes from artists in italics.).

 In 1974 Phil joined Punch magazine as a designer, while continuing a parallel career as an illustrator.
 He also drew for Punch, and has subsequently become a sought-after caricaturist at corporate events in the UK.

-From the 1980’s Phil developed as an international trompe l’oeil mural painter, with commissions in Denmark, Ireland, Turkey, Abu Dhabi and the UK.
+From the 1980’s, working alongside the mural painter Tony Raymond, Phil developed as an international trompe l’oeil mural painter, with commissions in Denmark, Ireland, Turkey, Abu Dhabi and the UK.
 He has also taken commissions to make copies of valuable paintings, acknowledging the source.
 Throughout his career Phil has exhibited illustration work at the Association of Illustrators, the Illustration Cupboard gallery and A View of London show at The Transport Museum.

 Phil’s work has also been successful in open exhibitions for freelance artists.
 In 2009, 2010 and 2017 he was short listed for the Sunday Times watercolour prize at the Bankside and Mall galleries.